 Comment: The site is located in an established residential area.
 The locality has a variety of property types and sizes.
-The existing surrounding development comprises a mix of one, two and three storey dwelling houses.
+The existing surrounding development comprises a mix of two and three storey dwelling houses, semi-detached dwellings and residential flat buildings.
 The adjacent development does not impose any unusual or impossible development constraints.
 The proposed development will not cause unmanageable levels of transport demand with no change of use to the existing dwelling proposed.